dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ### Additional Security Claims

 - (10) Cryptographic strength and Forward secrecy:
-  Only ephemeral Diffie-Hellman methods are supported by EDHOC, which ensures that the compromise of a session key does not also compromise earlier sessions' keys.
+  Only ephemeral key exchange methods are supported by EDHOC, which ensures that the compromise of a session key does not also compromise earlier sessions' keys.

 - (11) Identity protection:
   EDHOC secures the Responder's credential identifier against passive attacks and the Initiator's credential identifier against active attacks.
 An active attacker can get the credential identifier of the Responder by eavesdropping on the destination address used for transporting message_1 and then sending their own message_1.